Take Credit for Going Green

-The Province, in partnership with BC Hydro and FortisBC, launched the CleanBC-GoElectric EV Charger Rebate Program.
-The program offers a rebate of 50% off, up to $2,000/charger, for a Level 2 charging station in a condo, apartment, or workplace, in addition to 5 hours of free support services from an EV Charging Station Advisor.
+BC Hydro customers can apply for the EV Charger Rebate Program.
+The program offers a rebate up to 50% off or $2,000 per Level 2 charging station in a condo, apartment, or workplace, in addition to 5 hours of free support services from an EV Charging Station Advisor.

-The Province of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
+The Government of Quebec offers financial assistance for the acquisition and installation of charging stations at the workplace equal to 50% of eligible expenses, up to a maximum of $5,000 per port.
 There is no specific limit on the number of terminals installed and eligible for a refund claim.
 However, the maximum amount of financial assistance allocated per institution is set at $25,000 per fiscal year.
-The site host is required to provide free charging for three years.
-Valid until December 31, 2020.

 The Government of Quebec provides financial assistance for the acquisition, lease and installation of one or more 240 VAC charging stations for multi-unit residential buildings.
 The rebate may be as much as much as $5,000 per charging station.